 The sacraments of initiation — baptism, confirmation and eucharist — and matrimony are all recorded in parish churches.
 This is what sets an oratory apart from a chapel.
 Oratories often function the same way a parish church does in regards to record keeping.
 Before Mystical Rose was given the designation of oratory, these sacraments were administered here but recorded at St. Patrick’s Church across the street.
 Since its designation as an oratory in 1991, Mystical Rose has been keeping its own sacramental records.

 The designation “oratory” is granted by the ordinary of the local church.
-Though Mystical Rose Oratory enjoys all the rights and privileges as parish churches, unfortunately we do not offer the same array of services like parishes.
+Though Mystical Rose Oratory enjoys all the rights and privileges as parish churches, unfortunately we do not offer the same array of parish services.